cnp3/ebook/exercises/dns.rst

      - sends DNS requests containing identifiers that are incremented by one after each request
      - sends DNS requests containing random identifiers

-11. The DNS protocol can run over UDP and over TCP.
+10. The DNS protocol can run over UDP and over TCP.
 Most DNS servers prefer to use UDP because it consumes fewer resources on the server.
-However, TCP is useful when a large answer is expected or when a large answer is expected.
+However, TCP is useful when a large answer is expected.
 Compare `time dig +tcp` and `time dig` to query a root DNS server.
 Is it faster to receive an answer via TCP or via UDP ?

 Besides `dig`, another way to analyze the DNS is to look at packet traces with tools such as `wireshark <https://www.wireshark.org>`_ or `tcpdump <https://www.tcpdump.org>`_ These tools can capture packets in a network and also display and analyze their content. `Wireshark <https://www.wireshark.org>`_  provides a flexible Graphical User Interface that eases the analysis of the captured packets.
 The three questions below should help you to better understand the important fields of DNS messages.